circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:scan_limit** :: integer, *default:* `100`

-Sets the limit on the number of records scanned in the current query.
+Sets the default limit on the number of records scanned when calling DynamoDB's **scan** command.
+This can be overridden by the inline **:scan_limit** option.
 Included as **limit** in the DynamoDB query.
 (Removed from queries during recursive fetch.)

 **:scan_tables** :: [string], *default:* `[]`